-As of December 31, 2020 and 2019, the Group had 311 and 307 employees, respectively.
+As of December 31, 2021 and 2020, the Group had 307 and 311 employees, respectively.

-A. In accordance with the Articles of Incorporation of the Company, a ratio of distributable profit of the current year, after covering accumulated losses, shall be distributed as employees' compensation and directors' and supervisors' remuneration.
-The ratio shall not be lower than 5% and not higher than 15% for employees' compensation and shall not be higher than 3% for

-- B. For the years ended December 31, 2020 and 2019, employees' compensation was accrued at \$11,535 and \$10,003, respectively; while directors' and supervisors' remuneration was accrued at \$3,845 and \$3,334, respectively.
-The aforementioned amounts were recognised in salary expenses. - C. The employees' compensation and directors' and supervisors' remuneration were estimated and accrued based on 9% and 3% of distributable profit of current year for the year ended December 31, 2020, respectively.
-The employees' compensation and directors' and supervisors' remuneration resolved by the Board of Directors were \$11,535 and \$3,845, respectively, and will be distributed in the form of cash.
+- A. In accordance with the Articles of Incorporation of the Company, a ratio of distributable profit of the current year, after covering accumulated losses, shall be distributed as employees' compensation and directors' and supervisors' remuneration.
+The ratio shall not be lower than 5% and not higher than 15% for employees' compensation and shall not be higher than 3% for directors' and supervisors' remuneration. - B. For the years ended December 31, 2021 and 2020, employees' compensation was accrued at \$14,119 and \$11,535, respectively; while directors' and supervisors' remuneration was accrued at \$4,706 and \$3,845, respectively.
+The aforementioned amounts were recognised in salary expenses. - C. The employees' compensation and directors' and supervisors' remuneration were estimated and accrued based on 9% and 3% of distributable profit of current year for the year ended December 31, 2021, respectively.
+The employees' compensation and directors' and supervisors' remuneration resolved by the Board of Directors were \$14,119 and \$4,706, respectively, and will be distributed in the form of cash.

-Employees' compensation and directors' and supervisors' remuneration for 2019, as resolved at the meeting of Board of Directors were in agreement with those amounts recognised in the 2019 financial statements.
+Employees' compensation and directors' and supervisors' remuneration for 2020 as resolved by the Board of Directors were in agreement with those amounts recognised in the 2020 financial statements.